danielyaba/gcp-terraform-modules/github-repo/README.md

 To do so, you should add some extra "with" values which requires terraform version To install the lastest version of Terraform add this step in the beggining:

+add this spep in the beginning of your job:

 ```hcl
 - id: get_tf_latest_ver
   name: 'Get latest Terraform GitHub release and remove "v" from tag name for version'